Science & Technology Showcase

 Category: $200 x 5

-We have moved the venue to the HUB North Ballroom to allow for enough spacing to accommodate all attendees.
+We have moved the venue to the HUB Lyceum to allow for enough spacing to accommodate all attendees.
 All COVID-19 Protocols will be observed for the safety of teams, judges, and our student body.

 Presented by SEBA and the Buerk Center for Entrepreneurship of the UW Foster School of Business, the Science & Technology Showcase allows students to explore the commercialization potential of their science- and technology-based ideas.